INTRODUCTION

 (64) “Yet among you there are some who do not believe.”
 From the beginning, Jesus knew who did not believe and who would betray him.

-Some people considered Jesus as a prophet because he taught with authority as if his words were direct from God than the scribes who used to teach from the scripture (Mt 7:29).
-His reputation and followers increased as a prophet because he performed miracles more than all other prophets did.
+Some people considered Jesus a prophet because he taught with authority as if his words were direct from God as compared to the Scribes who used to teach from the scriptures (Mt 7:29).
+His reputation as a prophet grew and his followers increased because he performed miracles more than all other prophets did.
 “Some say John the Baptist, others Elijah, still others Jeremiah or one of the prophets” (Mt 16:14).

-The close disciples of Jesus believed in the divinity of Jesus and even they performed miracles using the power Jesus shared with them.
-When Jesus called Nathaniel as a disciple, he acknowledged the divinity of Jesus saying, “Rabbi, you are the Son of God; you are the King of Israel” (Jn 1:49).
-When Jesus asked to Simon Peter, “But who do you say that I am?” his reply was, “You are the Messiah, the Son of the living God” (Mt 16:15-16).
+The close disciples of Jesus believed in his divinity and even performed miracles themselves, using the power Jesus shared with them.
+When Jesus called Nathanael to be his disciple, Nathanael acknowledged the divinity of Jesus saying, “Rabbi, you are the Son of God; you are the King of Israel” (Jn 1:49).
+When Jesus asked Simon Peter, “But who do you say that I am?” his reply was, “You are the Messiah, the Son of the living God” (Mt 16:15-16).

-Many believed in what Jesus taught, and even considered him as the Messiah.
+Many believed in what Jesus taught, and even considered him the Messiah.
 However, some of his initial disciples doubted his teachings.
 Though they appreciated his instruction and miracles, they were not firm believers in Jesus and his role as the Christ.
-Those are the people who discontinued following him.
+Those are the people who stopped following him.
 They were like the seed that “fell on rocky ground, where it had little soil.
-It sprang up at once because the soil was not deep, and when the sun rose it was scorched, and it withered for lack of roots” (13:5-6).
+It sprang up at once because the soil was not deep, and when the sun rose it was scorched, and it withered for lack of roots” (Mt 13:5-6).

 From the beginning, Jesus knew who did not believe

-Jesus selected Judas Iscariot as one of his apostles, honoring his desire to follow Jesus.
-Vocation is one’s own choice and God’s selection.
+Jesus selected Judas Iscariot as one of his apostles, probably honouring his desire to follow Jesus.
+A vocation is one’s own choice and God’s selection.
 Jesus knew Judas would betray him even when he joined the company of the twelve.
 In John 6:71-72, we read, “‘Did I not choose you twelve?
 Yet is not one of you a devil?’
 He was referring to Judas, son of Simon the Iscariot; it was he who would betray him, one of the Twelve.”
 Still, Jesus accepted him to that key position.

 A reasonable question arises, “If Jesus knew the betrayal, why did he choose Judas as an Apostle?”
 The answers are:

-The life of Judas is a proof that the good can become bad and vice versa.
+The life of Judas is proof that the good can become bad and vice versa.
 Judas might have followed Jesus with a genuine intention.
 Jesus did not reject him when he expressed his desire to become a disciple.
-Though Jesus knew the development of worldly inclinations in Judas, Jesus accommodated him because Jesus came to call not the righteous but sinners (Mt 9:13).
-Jesus gave Judas the opportunity to know him intimately.
+Though Jesus knew the development of worldly inclinations in Judas, Jesus accommodated him because, as Jesus himself claimed, he came to call not the righteous but sinners to repentance (Mt 9:13).
+He gave Judas the opportunity to know him intimately.
 Along with the other eleven disciples, Jesus allowed him to drive out unclean spirits and to cure every disease and every illness (Mt 10:1-2).
-He had seen and experienced who Jesus was and got an opportunity for salvation from Jesus.
+He had seen and experienced who Jesus was and had an opportunity for salvation from Jesus.
 Judas had the freedom to choose either the way of Jesus or to gratify his own desires.
 When he was entrusted with the financial management, he “used to steal the contributions” (Jn 12:6).
 Money became an obsession for him, and his interests shifted to selfish motives.
-The Satan who misguided Eve (Gen 3:1-7) sneaked into him (Lk 22:3).
+Satan, who misguided Eve (Gen 3:1-7) sneaked into him (Lk 22:3).

 Jesus did not select Judas as a betrayer and his betrayal was not Jesus’ intention.
 It was Judas’ own choice.
 Jesus gave him several warnings so he could correct himself.

 Judas ignored these warnings because he was blinded by his worldly desires.
 He could not escape from that addiction.
-Jesus did not take any negative approach to Judas because he allows the weeds to grow along with the seeds (Mt 13:26-30).
+Jesus did not adopt a negative approach to Judas because he allows the weeds to grow along with the seeds (Mt 13:26-30).
 Even when Judas came with the soldiers and kissed Jesus, his response was kind, “Friend, do what you have come for” (Mt 26:50).
 Such an unrevengeful approach might have prompted Judas to realize his sin and to confess, “I have sinned in betraying innocent blood” (Mt 27:4).
-Unlike Peter, who repented (Mt 26:75), Judas deeply regretted (Mt 27:3) on his mistake.
-“Regret is a feeling of remorse that is a negative emotion as it leads one to think continuously about his past action or behavior and causes more shame, guilt, anger, disappointment etc. Repentance is a positive emotion as it makes one learn about his mistake, and he vows not to repeat it in the future” (https://www.differencebetween.com/difference-between-regret-and-vs-repentance).
+Unlike Peter, who repented (Mt 26:75), Judas deeply regretted (Mt 27:3) his mistake.
+“Regret is a feeling of remorse that is a negative emotion as it leads one to think continuously about his past action or behaviour and causes more shame, guilt, anger, disappointment, etc. Repentance is a positive emotion as it makes one learn about one’s mistake, and one vows not to repeat it in the future” (https://www.differencebetween.com/differencebetween-regret-and-vs-repentance).

 Because of adverse circumstances or misuse of freedom, people might commit sin.
-However, Jesus offers us a chance to repent.
+However, Jesus offers us opportunities to repent.
 Judas chose the wide path for worldly goals that ended up in self-destruction.
-Though Peter denied his discipleship three times, he made use of Jesus’ generosity to forgive the sinners.
+Though Peter denied his discipleship three times, he made use of Jesus’ generosity to forgive the sinner.
 Let us follow Peter’s approach when we fall.

 (65) So he added, “This is why I told you, no one can come to me unless it is given to him by the Father.”